-We agree with EFRAG's comments.
+We agree with EFRAG's draft comments about the major practical difficulties with the measurement requirements.
 Even though we do not consider the amendments to measurement requirements significant, the change in the recognition criteria puts more pressure on the measurement.
 The practical implications of the proposals should be studied.
 We fear it will be even more difficult to measure a liability than currently.